NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 an output point, a spiral search is optionally performed.
 The neighbor method has no restrictions and can interpolate with bitmaps.

+### Budget interpolation

 Budget interpolation is chosen by setting IP=3.
 Budget interpolation means a low-order interpolation method that quasi-conserves area averages.
 It would be appropriate for interpolating budget fields such as precipitation.

 This method assumes that the field really represents box averages where each box extends halfway to its neighboring grid point in each direction.
 The method actually averages bilinearly interpolated values in a square array of points distributed within each output grid box.
 This method can interpolate data with bitmaps.
-There are several sub-options:
+There are several
+sub-options:

 -  (1) The number of points in the radius of the square array may be set.
    The default is 2, meaning that 25 sample points will be averaged for each output value.